- Media Purchase Request Form

-Several hundred videos in the ALADIN catalog are available as online streaming files for instant access.
+Some thirty thousand videos in the library catalog are available as online streaming files for instant access.
 Some of these are restricted to AU ID holders and some are open access.
-These can be link to in Blackboard with LinkMaker. (x3251)
+To have a link placed on your Blackboard course, fill out the "Media" request via the "Add Reserve Item" button in the Course Reserves module of Blackboard. (x3251)

 Streaming Video Through Blackboard:

-Media Services offers faculty the option of delivering video clips in Blackboard via Flash Streaming Video.
-Clips from videotapes can be digitized, placed onto a secure online server and linked to the professor's Blackboard page.
+Media Services offers faculty the option of delivering DVD clips in Blackboard via streaming video.
+Clips from DVDs can be digitized, placed onto a secure online server and linked to the professor's Blackboard page.
 Streaming video can be accessed by authorized Blackboard users from any computer with high-speed internet capabilities, thus providing students with 24-hour access to reserve video materials.

 Streaming is done under TEACH Act guidelines.
 More information is available here. (x3251)